Skip to content

 How are coral snake bites treated?

 Given the potentially serious effects that can occur, all people with a suspected coral snake bite should be seen in a hospital immediately and observed for at least 24 hours after the bite.
-There is an antivenom available for coral snake bites, but not every hospital may keep it on hand.
-For this reason, when a bite occurs, healthcare providers need to work with their regional poison center to locate antivenom.
-Antivenom should only be given when a patient develops symptoms of envenomation.
+There is an antivenom for coral snake bites, but it is no longer being manufactured, so the supply is dwindling.
+If it is needed, healthcare providers need to work with their regional poison center to locate a source.
+Antivenom should only be given when a victim develops symptoms of envenomation.
 This is because some people can have serious allergic reactions to the antivenom.
+Victims might need help breathing if the venom affects the respiratory muscles.
+This is usually done by placing the victim on a ventilator.

 What should you do if you are bitten by a coral snake?